Your employees’ opinions and suggestions are nothing to fear – especially when you proactively collect and analyze them through employee surveys.

 - Departmental silos

-- Recent merger or acquisition
+- Recent mergers or acquisitions

 Types of employee survey questions

-- Benefits: The results are quantifiable.
+- Benefits – The results are quantifiable.
 You can score answers and compare results easily.

-- Challenges: The feedback can be overwhelming.
+- Challenges – The feedback can be overwhelming.
 Employee comments aren’t always constructive, and they may use open-ended survey space to gripe or complain.

-Too many open-ended questions may make it difficult to identify trends and make quick decisions based on the data captured.
-But asking too few will make it more difficult to explain the reasoning behind employees’ ratings.
+Too many open-ended questions can make it difficult to identify trends and act on the data you capture.
+And too many closed-ended questions can make it hard to explain the reasons behind your employees’ ratings.

-Wording survey questions
+Wording employee survey questions

 The number of questions you ask largely depends on your goals for the survey and also on how much time you plan to give employees to complete it.
-Sometimes a three to five-question survey is long enough to meet your objectives.
+Sometimes a three- to five-question survey is long enough to meet your objectives.

 If you want employees to finish a survey in 30 minutes or less (to minimize disrupting productivity), ask no more than 50 questions.
 Also, be aware that longer surveys can lead to less than full participation.

-Most companies today deploy employee surveys online using one of the many Web-based platforms available, ranging from free, do-it-yourself surveys (e.g., Survey Monkey) to fully-customized enterprise feedback management solutions (e.g., Verint Systems).
+Most companies deploy employee surveys using one of the many online platforms available, ranging from free, do-it-yourself survey tools (e.g., SurveyMonkey) to custom enterprise-feedback management solutions (e.g., People Element).